Select Page

 For example: If you learned Mike was dissatisfied with his startup’s current accounting firm and you knew of another, you could offer to make an introduction.

-Here’s a few more examples of professional challenges:
+Here are a few more examples of professional challenges:

 • Erin shared that she’s struggling to find the right engineering candidate for their team.